Jeremy Siegel: TV programs

 He has been a frequent guest on the business TV program Kudlow & Company on CNBC, hosted by Lawrence Kudlow.
 Siegel, like Kudlow, tends to favor supply-side economics.
 Siegel is also a lifelong friend of Robert Shiller, an economist at the Yale School of Management, whom Siegel has known since their MIT graduate school days.
 Siegel and Shiller have frequently debated each other on TV about the stock market and its future returns, and have become financial media celebrities, regularly appearing on CNBC.

 Criticisms

 IPO debate

 Siegel has said that Initial Public Offerings, stock sold by new companies, typically disappoint.
 In his The Future for Investors: Why the Tried and the True Triumph Over the Bold and the New (Crown Business, 2005), Siegel analyzed 9,000 IPOs between 1968 and 2003 and concluded that IPOs consistently underperformed a small-cap index in nearly four out of five cases.
-Others disagree.